-Broiled lobster tail is a indulgence, the perfect main course to any special occasion.
+Broiled lobster tail is an indulgence, the perfect main course for any special occasion.

-Most people think lobster is to expensive and hard to cook at home.
-But its really easy, cooks super fast and if you watch for sales you can get a really good price at your local grocery store.
+Most people think lobster is too expensive and hard to cook at home.
+But it's really easy, cooks super fast and if you watch for sales you can get a really good price at your local grocery store.

-How to prepare lobster tail with garlic lemon butter
+How to prepare a lobster tail with garlic lemon butter

 - Reserve 1/3 of the butter sauce for dipping